ngs-lang/ngs/readme.md

 * Preview output with a shortcut key (don't run the command and insert it's output to the stream)

-* Dynamic update command output, think "ps" / "top" when their output is in the stream
+* Dynamic update command output, think `ps` / `top` when their output is in the stream
 	* "pin" feature so user defined command sticks to the screen and being re-run and the output updated, essentially making it a widget